drycc/workflow/src/managing-workflow/configuring-dns.md

 # Configure DNS

-The Deis Workflow controller and all applications deployed via Workflow are intended (by default) to be accessible as subdomains of the Workflow cluster's domain.
+The Drycc Workflow controller and all applications deployed via Workflow are intended (by default) to be accessible as subdomains of the Workflow cluster's domain.
 For example, assuming `example.com` were a cluster's domain:

-* The controller should be accessible at `deis.example.com`
+* The controller should be accessible at `drycc.example.com`
 * Applications should be accessible (by default) at `<application name>.example.com`

 Given that this is the case, the primary objective in configuring DNS is that traffic for all subdomains of a cluster's domain be directed to the cluster node(s) hosting the platform's router component, which is capable of directing traffic within the cluster to the correct endpoints.